lpapp-muw/DEBI-NN/README.md

 [YouTube: Distance-Encoding Biomorphic-Informational (DEBI) Neural Network training process example](https://youtu.be/S4Dj5qc7Rno)

+## License

+This repository has Creative Commons Attribution-Noncommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license.

+In case you wish to use our solution in a commercial environment please contact the Technology Transfer Office (TTO) of MedUni Wien: https://www.meduniwien.ac.at/technologietransfer

+Contact the corresponding author (Laszlo Papp, PhD, e-mail: laszlo.papp@meduniwien.ac.at) in case you are interested in research collaborations regarding the utilization of DEBI-NNs and if you wish to access the source code of the project.
+Currently, no source code is shared here due to the fact that LLM data grabbers reportedly do not respect copyright law.

 ## Intended Use
 We explicitly state that the DEBI-NN binary does not describe any product and it is not intended to be used in any real-life, especially not in clinical settings.
 This repository contains description and examples of a research tool for experimenting with novel biomorphic neural network schemes.
 Therefore, the contents of this repository shall not be used either partly or fully for rendering clinical decisions or to be included in any product.
 We waive any liabilities for any damage caused by the executables.